-Pick Up Clutter Next, you’ll need to pick up any major clutter that is on the floor, tables or counter.
+Pick Up Clutter- Next, you’ll need to pick up any major clutter that is on the floor, tables or counter.
 With kids, they can easily pick up a habit of tossing things wherever so make sure that you pick it up really quickly.
-To get the kids involved, play the 10 minute tidy game to see who can pick up the most stuff in 10 minutes.
+To get the kids involved, play a 10-minute tidy game to see who can pick up the most stuff in 10 minutes.

-Spot sweep and mop – While you don’t need to go through your entire house with a vacuum and broom, you should do a spot sweep.
+Spot, Sweep, and Mop- While you may not have time to go through your entire house with a vacuum, quickly spot sweep.
 Quickly scan each room for any noticeable problem areas and sweep them.
 Do the same with the mop and your non-carpeted floors.
-Getting the messes that stand up and scream “NOTICE ME!” will go a long way to faking it.
 This is where a sniffer with the wet pads come in handy since the have a scent to them as well!

-Finally, make sure that your kitchen counters and sinks are clean.
-People can often “think” that an entire house is dirty just because there are dirty dishes in the sink.
-If time is super short before company arrives, you can shove them into an oven to hide them, then wipe the counters down and the sinks out.
-You can (and should) always go back to the dishes after your company leaves and they will be out of the way while company is visiting.
+Spot Clean Kitchen: Finally, make sure that your kitchen counters and sinks are clean.
+People can often “think” that an entire house is dirty if there are dirty dishes in the sink.
+If time is super short before the company arrives, shove them into an oven to hide them.
+If you have time wipe the counters down and the sinks out.

-Faking a clean house isn’t something you should need to do every time someone shows up, but it is something most of us have do to at least once or twice.
+Faking a clean house isn’t something you should need to do every time someone shows up, but it is something most of us have done at least once or twice.
 Follow the tips above and your house will appear to be clean and tidy!